Pyramid-Family/Pyramid-Family/SBF/README.md

 Before running, modify the path in the main function (Line 87 in main.cpp) to your dataset file.

-After that, compile and run the program by the following commands.
+After that, compile and run the program with the following commands.

 ```bash
 $ make